ReVanced/revanced-branding/README.md

 The ReVanced logo should be accompanied by a headline of any typeface, preferably [Manrope](assets/revanced-typeface/manrope), starting with the [wordmark](assets/revanced-wordmark) on the right or below the logo only.

 The headline should appear in single shades of black and white.
 A light shade and vice versa should be used on a dark background.
-The ReVanced logo should only be used in its entirety with a headline.
+The full ReVanced logo should be used with a headline.

 ### 🌐 Socials